jpenniman/blog-posts/_posts/2012-04-22-fun-with-soa-security-wcf-windows-azure-service-bus-and-biztalk.markdown

 I say simple, but I did want somewhat real world rather than just a "HelloWorld", so if you want to follow along, you'll need the AdventureWorks sample database.

-Let's look at a service that an AdventureWorks Cycle customer could use toprogrammaticallycheck the status of an order from their own application.
+Let's look at a service that an AdventureWorks Cycle customer could use to programmatically check the status of an order from their own application.

 ``` csharp
 [ServiceContract]